luncheon/isaaccss/README.md

   ],

   // Optional PostCSS config.
 The only field is `plugins`.
-  // For example, to use Open Props such as `color:$blue-1`:
+  // Following configuration is an example of using Open Props (e.g. `color:$blue-1`):
   postcss: {
     plugins: [postcssJitProps(OpenProps)],
   },